Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 14 sources cited

 A few generations ago, a glaucoma diagnosis meant you were on a path to losing your eyesight.
-Today, doctors have much better tools to diagnose and manage glaucoma.
+Thanks to modern technology and a better understanding of glaucoma, doctors today have much better tools to diagnose and manage glaucoma and prevent it from robbing you of your eyesight.

 A Brief Overview of Glaucoma

-Patients often notice glaucoma once symptoms begin to show, and it is often too late by that point.
-Irreversible damage has already occurred.
+Glaucoma is a set of diseases that affect your optic nerve.
+Glaucoma causes excess pressure in the eye, known as intraocular pressure.
+At first, the condition seemingly has no symptoms.
+By the time symptoms begin to show, it is often too late and irreversible damage has already occurred.
 This is why regular eye exams are key to early diagnosis.

 man using eyedropper on left eye